 Dentures are prosthetic teeth that replace missing teeth.
-They are supported by the surrounding tissue of the oral cavity and are, typically, removable.
-There are many types of dentures available, and it’s important to choose the best type for your lifestyle.
+Many types of dentures are available, and choosing the best type for your lifestyle is important.

-You may need dentures if you’ve had an oral injury that resulted in the loss of your teeth or if you have trouble eating certain foods due to weak teeth.
-You may also need dentures if your real teeth are loose, shifting, gapped, damaged, or falling out due to:
+You may need dentures if you’ve had an oral injury that resulted in complete tooth loss or if you have trouble eating certain foods due to weak teeth.

 There are various types of dentures available.
 Here are some of your options:

 Full dentures are best if someone is missing all their natural teeth or who had all of their natural teeth removed.
 They're usually placed only after your gum tissue has healed.

 Cost: Full dentures cost anywhere between $600 to $8,000.
 The cost may depend on the denture’s material, denture size, and your insurance coverage.

 Immediate dentures are a type of denture placed immediately after your teeth have been removed.
 During the first few months of use, these dentures may require adjustments.

 Immediate dentures usually need to be replaced with conventional complete dentures after healing is complete.